carueda/odssplatim-ui-original/README.md

 This is done via [Grunt](http://gruntjs.com/).

-First do the installation of the required tasks:
+First do the installation of Grunt and the required tasks:

 ```shell
 $ npm install
 ```
+This installs the dependencies under `node_modules/`.

 Then, run:
 ```shell